 Residential Care provides safe, stable accommodation for young people usually aged over 12 years who have complex care needs.
 Young People in our residential homes are cared for by their Direct care team- who are maintained as small groups of consistent workers.
 The goal of all residential care homes to see the young person move into adulthood- either through restoration to their family or through our Transition to Independent living program (SIL).

-As well as more traditional types of care arrangements, Pathways also provides an increasing number of innovative and creative care models- developed to cater to the unique individual needs of children and young people throughout NSW.
+As well as more traditional types of care arrangements, Pathfinders also provides an increasing number of innovative and creative care models- developed to cater to the unique individual needs of children and young people throughout NSW.
 Currently we support children and young people in a number of Enhanced Foster Care models in Armidale, Tamworth, Muswellbrook and Taree.
 We believe that the Pathfinders services offered in this enhanced model are sector leading in their quality and innovation and we look forward to collaborating on further development of this model with government and community partners.